Data Store: Files

 The tab lists key information for each file, including:

-- Site Name (SharePoint only) Name of the site where the file was discovered.
+• Site Name (SharePoint Only).
+Name of the site.

-- Site Path (SharePoint only) Shows the full path (example: /Finance/AP/InvoicesFY25).
+• Site Path (SharePoint only) Full site path (example: /Finance/AP/InvoicesFY25).

 View File Details